-A multi-part video series exploring the history of Jazz in Detroit
+A half hour documentary exploring the history of jazz in Detroit

-Detroit Public TV and WRCJ 90.9 FM will spotlight Detroit’s role in helping introduce Jazz music to the world in the new nine-part video series, Detroit Jazz City.
+Detroit Public TV and WRCJ 90.9 FM spotlights Detroit’s role in helping introduce Jazz music to the world in the new half-hour documentary, Detroit Jazz City.

-Each video segment will focus on a different aspect of the history of Jazz in Detroit, while also sharing the stories of those Detroiters who have made monumental contributions to this original art form.
+The film focuses on the history of Jazz in Detroit, while also sharing the stories of those Detroiters who have made monumental contributions to this original art form.

 Donald Byrd, Tommy Flanagan, the Jones Brothers, Ron Carter and so many other legendary jazz artists got their start here in Detroit.